jstritch/easy-git-annex/README.md

 ### Get application-defined JavaScript objects

-Several generic methods are included in easy-git-annex.
+Several generic functions are included in easy-git-annex.
-These methods return JavaScript objects meeting the requirements of application-defined interfaces.
+These functions return JavaScript objects defined by your application.
-This example uses the generic method getTags to get custom tag objects.
+This example uses the generic function getTags to obtain tag objects.
-The pattern is similar for the other generic methods.
+The pattern is similar for the other generic functions.

-First declare the interface you need.
+First declare the interface your application requires.

 ```typescript
 export interface FooTag {